GEANT/edugain-training/materials/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-SP-v3-on-Debian-based-Linux-Distribution.md

 [TOC](#table-of-contents)

-## Connect a Service Provider directly to an Identity Provider
+## Connect an IdP to the SP directly

 > Follow these steps **IF** you need to connect one SP to a specific IdP.
 It is useful for test purposes.